 The specific set of skills an Anthropology degree develops means many students go on to careers in teaching, research, politics, media and not for profit.

 - Typical International Baccalaureate requirements: Minimum 34 points.

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

-If you need to improve your IELTS score ahead of beginning an Animation degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning an Anthropology degree, sign up for flexible part-time IELTS classes in central London today.

 Please note that entry requirements vary for each UK university.

 Where can I study Anthropology in the UK?

 To learn more about the best Anthropology courses in the UK, find details on the top ten ranking Anthropology universities in the Guardian University Guide 2018 below:

 - Brunel University